 Building a video content portal website

 One method in which distributors can benefit from an OVP is via content portals.
 A content portal is a website built solely to distribute a video library to viewers.
 Hulu and Netflix are great examples of content portals.
 These platforms use OTT (Over The Top) video distribution methods to get content to the viewers.

-Content can also be monetized via different methods such as advertising, subscriptions, or video on-demand.
-Each of these approaches has their pros and cons.
+Content can also be monetized via different methods such as advertising, subscriptions, or video-on-demand.
+Each of these approaches has its pros and cons.

-Building an app or other platform around your video content
+Building an app or another platform around your video content

 - Live streaming

 - Browsing and watching live streams from your channel

 - Browsing and watching video-on-demand files

 - Managing and organizing existing content and workflows remotely

 For example, the Puerto Rican TV channel WAPA uses the Dacast API to create a streaming app for iOS and Android mobile devices, Roku, and more.